locoframework/loco-rails/README.md

 ### Argument: Loco-JS is developed in CoffeeScript, but current standard is ES6.

 **Answer:** Yeah, it's CoffeeScript.
-But you know what - it's developed in CoffeScript.
-Then, compiled to JavaScript.
-Then, concatenated to one file.
+But you know what - it's developed in CoffeScript...
+Then, compiled to JavaScript...
+Then, concatenated to one file...
 And then, I inherit from those plain JavaScript objects (base *"classes"*) in my app written in CoffeeScript.
 How cool is that?
 You should be able to do sth similiar with ES6.
-But I haven't tried that.
+But, I haven't tried that.

 I just *fcukin* hate parentheses and semicolons.
 And CoffeeScript is even better than Ruby in avoiding parentheses.